CPP-Network-Vector-Database/VD-mark/database_deployment/README.md

 - Remove the volumes associated with the stopped containers to free up storage.

 > **Note:** Use this script with caution, as it will permanently delete the volumes and their data.

+### Update

+- Added Faiss Container for Benchmark previously running natively in the script for Better observability.